 7> include the beam measurement results as indicated by reportQuantityRS-Indexes;

+2> derive cell measurement results for the serving cell for RSRP and RSRQ;

+2> store the derived cell measurement results for RSRP and RSRQ for the serving cell within measResultServingCell in the measReportIdleNR in VarMeasIdleReport.

+2> if the VarMeasIdleConfig includes the measIdleCarrierListNR and it contains an entry with carrierFreq set to the value of the serving frequency:

+3> if beamMeasConfigIdle is included in the associated entry, for the serving cell:

+4> derive beam measurements based on SS/PBCH block for each measurement quantity indicated in reportQuantityRS-Indexes, as described in TS 38.215 [9];

+4> if the reportQuantityRS-Indexes is set to rsrq:

+5> consider RSRQ as the beam sorting quantity;

+4> else:

+5> consider RSRP as the beam sorting quantity;

+4> set resultsSSB-Indexes to include up to maxNrofRS-IndexesToReport SS/PBCH block indexes in order of decreasing beam sorting quantity as follows:

+5> include the index associated to the best beam for the sorting quantity and if absThreshSS-BlocksConsolidation is included, the remaining beams whose sorting quantity is above absThreshSS-BlocksConsolidation;

+4> if the includeBeamMeasurements is set to true:

+5> include the beam measurement results as indicated by reportQuantityRS-Indexes;

 NOTE 1: The fields s-NonIntraSearchP and s-NonIntraSearchQ in SIB2 do not affect the idle/inactive UE measurement procedures.
 How the UE performs idle/inactive measurements is up to UE implementation as long as the requirements in TS 38.133 [14] are met for measurement reporting.

 NOTE 2: The UE is not required to perform idle/inactive measurements on a given carrier if the SSB configuration of that carrier provided via dedicated signaling is different from the SSB configuration broadcasted in the serving cell, if any.